PRASANNA-RAVI/pqm4/README.md

-# pqm4
+## Optimizations to Dilithium's Signing Procedure

 Post-quantum crypto library for the ARM Cortex-M4 with Optimized implementation of Dilithium's Signing Procedure.
+Dilithium is built upon the "Fiat Shamir with Aborts" framework, its signing procedure performs rejection sampling of its signatures to ensure they do not leak information about the secret key.
+Thus, the signing procedure is iterative in nature with a number of rejected iterations, which serve as unnecessary overheads hampering its overall performance.
+As a first contribution, we propose an optimization that reduces the computations in the rejected iterations through early-evaluation of the conditional checks.
+This allows to perform an early detection of the rejection condition and reject a given iteration as early as possible.
+We also incorporate a number of standard optimizations such as unrolling and inlining to further improve the speed of the signing procedure.
+We incorporate and evaluate our optimizations over the software implementation of Dilithium on the ARM Cortex-M4 CPU.
+As a second contribution, we identify opportunities to present a more refined evaluation of Dilithium's signing procedure in several scenarios where pre-computations can be carried out.
+We also evaluate the performance of our optimizations and the memory requirements for the pre-computed intermediates in the considered scenarios.
+We could yield speed-ups in the range of 6% upto 35%, considering all the aforementioned scenarios, thus presenting the fastest software implementation of Dilithium till date.
 This work has been accepted to CARDIS-2019.

 ## Introduction

-The **pqm4** library, benchmarking and testing framework started as a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.
+The above mentioned Optimization ideas are incorporated into the **pqm4** library, which is a benchmarking and testing framework started as a result of the
+[PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.
 It currently contains implementations post-quantum key-encapsulation mechanisms and post-quantum signature schemes targeting the ARM Cortex-M4 family of microcontrollers.